Danielle Lithwick, MA, RP | Psychotherapy & Counselling for Eating Disorders and Body Image Concerns | Ottawa, ON

 • Contact

-Sign up to my newsletter and get my latest blog posts about mental health, eating disorder & diet recovery, intuitive eating, body acceptance, and living a nourishing life.
-Plus you'll also get my FREE e-book:
+Sign up for my newsletter and get my latest blog posts about eating disorder & diet recovery, intuitive eating, mental health, and more.

 LEARN MORE AND SIGN UP